 There is an abundance of books available, and Grudem’s is among the best.
 It is very readable and understandable (it is, however, over 1,000 pages).

 - Christian Beliefs: Twenty Basics Every Christian Should Know Edited by Wayne Grudem’s son, Elliot

 This is a much shorter version of the above text (under 200 pages).
 I’ve used this edition in my churches over the years and have found it to be very helpful when it comes to helping others as they begin dipping a toe in the vast sea known as “theology.”

 Study In Community

-After all, God is a community (the theological word is “Trinity”) and created us in his image (imago dei), and has designed his revelation not to fall into isolated individuals alone but has poured out his presence, blessing, and knowledge of Himself through the Holy Spirit in the Church that Jesus bought with his blood.
+After all, God is a community (the theological word is “Trinity”) and created us in his image (Latin: Imago Dei), and has designed his revelation not to fall into isolated individuals alone but has poured out his presence, blessing, and knowledge of Himself through the Holy Spirit in the Church that Jesus bought with his blood.

 This is the third post in the article series titled

 - What Exactly is Theology